mlan/docker-kopano/README.md

 make mail-app-man_server
 ```

-If you do, you will notice that configuration variable names are all lower case, but they will be matched with all uppercase environment variables by the container `entrypoint.sh` script.
+If you do, you will notice that configuration variable names are all lower case, but they will be matched with all uppercase environment variables by the container `docker-entrypoint.sh` script.

 ## SQL database configuration